Making this carrot and cauliflower soup recipe makes me happy.

-I picked carrots and cauliflower because they are both nutrient packed vegetables – one is a little sweet (carrots) and one is a little pungent (cauliflower).
-As it turns out, pairing these two vegetables makes the perfect soup pair.
+I personally think carrots and cauliflower go together well.
+One is a little sweet (carrots) and one is a little pungent (cauliflower).

-Also, be sure to add plenty of onion, garlic and ginger to complete the amazing flavors in this carrot and cauliflower soup recipe.
-If my son was more adventurous, I would have added more ginger, but I kept the portion small so he would eat it up.
+Flavors: Also, be sure to add plenty of onion, garlic and ginger (optional) to complete the amazing flavors in this carrot and cauliflower soup recipe.
+If my son was more adventurous, I would have added more ginger, but I kept the portion small so he would enjoy it.
 See what you think when you make this recipe and add more or less spice as your palate tells you to add.

-This healing carrot and cauliflower soup recipe keeps well – meaning you can enjoy it all week long or freeze it in individual freezer baggies to enjoy on a rainy day.
+One more thing… this healing carrot and cauliflower soup recipe keeps well.
+You can enjoy it all week long or freeze it in individual freezer baggies to enjoy on a rainy day.
 We typically eat half the day I make it, and then we freeze the rest for another night.
 If you don’t want to have too many leftovers, chop this recipe in half.